nehakoduru/Library-Management-System/README.md

 3. Issue books to students

 It allows the students to
+1. View their own account
-1. View the existing books
+2. View the existing books

 Used HTML, CSS and Javascript for front end, PHP for backend and SQL for database